Azuredrak0/HolyHealer/README.md

 ```/run aHealWithHL(30)```

 -- casts Holy Light if a target in range below 30% health is detected AND if Holy Judgement buff is active (you can change the number 30 to any other threshold you desire)
 -- this function also includes the aMeleeBuffs function to apply Seal of Wisdom to self, and Judge target to apply Holy Judgement to target.
-If you do not wish the macro to cast Holy Light (because you prefer to manually cast it), you can set the threshole for it's casting very low like /run ahealWithHL(1).
-This sill still manage Seal of Wisdom and attempt to judge when Holy Judgement is not up.
 -- be aware that Holy Light is mana intensive, and setting the threshold too high may cause you to cast Holy Light often.

 ```/run aHealWithHS(90) ```